aflapan/sparseKOS/README.md

 There are three functions in `sparseKOS`.

 The first is `SelectParams`, which implements the automatic variable select methods used in sparse kernel optimal scoring.
+There are three parameters returned: a Gaussian kernel parameter `Sigma`, a ridge parameter `Gamma`, and a sparaity parameter `Lambda`.
+The variables `Sigma, Gamma, Lambda` have a hierarchical dependency: `Sigma` influences `Gamma`, and both influence `Lambda`.

  It has implementation
 ```
 SelectParams( Data, Cat, Sigma = NULL, Gamma = NULL, Epsilon = 1e-05)
 ```